 On my old blog, I touch upon the issue of the Bedoun (although mostly my ignorance of the matter).
 This is what I wrote then – from the observation deck of Kuwait Towers: I’m soon joined by the only other westerner here.
 A journo from a Central European country, he is there to cover the [...]

-The most evocative house in Kuwait City must surely be Kuwait House of National Memorial Museum, Bait Al Watani.
+The most evocative house in Kuwait City must surely be the Kuwait Gulf War memorial – or Kuwait House of National Memorial Museum, as it’s officially called – Bait Al Watani in Arabic.
 Outside the house is an Iraqi tank.
 The taxi driver, Assis, ensures I see it.
-The 1 KD entrance fee gets me a personal guide.
-Sakina begins by reeling off names of former sheikhs; the earliest [...]
+The 1 KD entrance fee gets me [...]

 Some of the seven emirates we quite liked, others less so.
 I’m happy to finish this series with Fujairah, the friendly emirate.

 Abu Dhabi holds a whopping 9 % of the world’s oil reserves, is the richest city on earth, safe, green, clean and, dare I say it, a wee bit…

 Between Ajman and Dubai lies Sharjah, the third largest emirate – and perhaps the third best known, as well.
 Sharjah is also the most conservative emirate: alcohol is completely forbidden, dress codes are strict and no mixing of men and women if unwed.
 Not even a sheesha cafe to be found.
 Lively Sharjah Despite those [...]

 With a quarter of a million people, Ajman wasn’t as tiny as I somehow had expected.
 Also, it seemed much more affluent than I had expected.
 I suppose that says more about my expectations.